BitForgeCraftedCode/ImagePerfect/README.md

 <a id="why-i-built-image-perfect"></a>
 ## ❓Why I Built Image Perfect

 I created Image Perfect both as a way to learn desktop application development and to solve personal pain points I experienced with existing photo organizers.
-Many tools struggled with large libraries, relied on tiny thumbnails, consumed excessive amounts of RAM, and were not great at folder organization.
+Many tools struggled with large libraries, relied on tiny thumbnails, used excessive amounts of RAM, and were not great at folder organization.
 Shotwell on Linux came close to meeting my needs, but importing became painfully slow and memory-intensive at scale.
 This project is my solution to those challenges.

 <a id="tech-stack-and-notable-dependencies"></a>
 ## 📚 Tech Stack And Notable Dependencies